 The distance of the Annapurna Circuit Trek depends on the itinerary you choose.
 The total trekking distance beginning from Dharapani and ending at Muktinath is 82 kilometers.
 The distance from Kathmandu to Dharapani (your starting point) is 215 kilometers.
 On the other hand, the distance from Muktinath (the endpoint) to Pokhara is 175 kilometers.
 The distance from Pokhara to Kathmandu is 200 kilometers.

-The western Himalayan range includes a series of high mountains, including the Manaslu Range, the Annapurna Range, and the Dhaulagiri Range.
+The western Himalayan range includes a series of high mountains, including the Manaslu, Annapurna, and Dhaulagiri Ranges.
 Between these mountain ranges flows a white-water river, creating flat valleys along its path.
 In between the towering mountain ranges flows the mighty Marsyangdi River.
-Manang district is accessed by following the river basin of the Marsyangdi River.
+Manang district is accessed by following the Marsyangdi River basin.
 The journey is a round-trip that begins in Dharapani and ends in Pokhara, forming a semi-circle circuit.

 From Dharapani, you will walk north from Chame, following the riverbank pathway that traverses through the villages of Pisang, Manang, Yak Kharka, and Thorang Phedi, finally reaching the top of Thorang La Pass.
 The elevation range of the Annapurna Circuit scales from 1860 meters to 5416 meters.